Meet the NFL prospect that has Umenyiora 'afraid'

 'He has a completely different level'

-Umenyiora first saw social media highlights of the teenager, who stands at 196cm (6ft 4ins) tall, weighs in at 104kg (16st 5lbs) and has a wingspan of 7ft (2m 13cm) and invited the explosive youngster to the inaugural Uprise American Football talent identification camp he was overseeing in the Nigerian capital of Abuja.
+Umenyiora first saw social media highlights of the teenager, who stands at 196cm (6ft 4in) tall, weighs in at 104kg (16st 5lb) and has a wingspan of 7ft (2.13m) and invited the explosive youngster to the inaugural Uprise American Football talent identification camp he was overseeing in the Nigerian capital of Abuja.

 Okoye has been impressing ever since, getting game time as a defensive end and on special teams.

-At the NFL Academy combine - a testing ground for potential stars of the future - he produced record-breaking results to emphasize just what he is capable of.
+At the NFL Academy Combine - a testing ground for potential stars of the future - he produced record-breaking results to emphasise just what he is capable of.

-His 45.5ins (116cm) vertical jump and 11ft 3ins (3m 43cm) broad jump - a leap forward from a squatting position - would both be NFL Combine records for a player in his position and are two big reasons that Umenyiora sees a frighteningly big future for the teenager.
+His 45.5in (116cm) vertical jump and 11ft 3ins (3.43m) broad jump - a leap forward from a squatting position - would both be NFL Combine records for a player in his position and are two big reasons that Umenyiora sees a frighteningly big future for the teenager.

 "I think he's probably more athletic than most people I've seen even in the NFL and they are some crazy athletes," said Umenyiora, who played as a defensive end for the New York Giants and the Atlanta Falcons.